pflanze/ml2json/docs/mbox.md

-matching `\nFrom ` as separator worked better on the archives in question; this will probably fail on those mbox files that JWZ mentions relying on Content-Length, though, if so, one of the formerly-mentioned parsers may be tried again (for this, adapt `lib/Chj/Ml2json/Mbox.pm` so that it outputs a stream instead of an iterator, and add some commandline option for the choice).
+matching `\nFrom ` as separator worked better on the archives in question; this will probably fail on those mbox files that JWZ mentions relying on Content-Length, though, if so, one of the formerly-mentioned parsers may have to be tried again (for this, adapt `lib/Chj/Ml2json/Mbox.pm` so that it outputs a stream instead of an iterator, and add some commandline option for the choice).
 Also, `Mail::Box::Mbox` creates lock files, if those are conformant to some